kenankd/RPR_Homework/README.md

 ## Features

-- Solve arithmetic equations: The program can handle basic arithmetic operations like addition, subtraction, multiplication, and division.
+- Solve arithmetic equations: The program can handle basic arithmetic operations like addition, subtraction, multiplication, and division and the sqrt operation.
 - Parentheses support: The solver respects the order of operations by correctly evaluating expressions within parentheses.
 - Error handling: The program performs syntax checking and provides meaningful error messages for invalid input expressions.